dnlbowers/jobs-a-gooden/README.md

 ![Member only page](docs/images/features/error-pages/members-pages.JPG)

 ### ***500 Server Error Page:***
-The 500 error page appears on those url's which are linked to views requiring a user object to function.
-It can cover other scenarios in the future however extensive manual testing this was the only trigger I found for this page.
+The 500 error page appears on those URLs linked to views requiring a user object to function.
+It can cover other scenarios in the future; however, after extensive manual testing, this was the only trigger I found for this page.

 Pages where the error shows when trying to access a page via the URL when logged out:
 * Job pinboard page.